sfandino/bank-core-fc/README.md

 Rows with invalid UUIDs are skipped; amounts >10,000 are flagged as suspicious in the logs and also set True for flag_suspicious.

-# How does the system looks like
+# What does the system look like?

 ![Diagram of the System](Documentation/img/diagram_background.png)